GiridharRNair/CodeTogether/README.md

 # CodeTogether

-This is a collaborative code editor that allows multiple users to work together on the same code in real-time using yjs.
-It is built using React and utilizes the Monaco Editor for the code editing functionality.
+This minimalistic collaborative code editor is developed using React, Monaco Editor, Yjs, and Tailwind CSS.
+It enables real-time collaboration, allowing multiple users to work together on the same code simultaneously.
+Yjs ensures seamless synchronization of edits, while the Monaco Editor offers a powerful code editing experience.
+Additionally, Tailwind CSS enhances the user interface, providing a modern and responsive design for an enhanced user experience.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to an .env file.
-These variables will allow you to use the [Judge0 API Compiler](https://rapidapi.com/judge0-official/api/judge0-ce) and sync the code to all connected users using [y-webrtc](https://github.com/yjs/y-webrtc).
+These variables will allow you to use the [JDoodle compiler](https://rapidapi.com/judge0-official/api/judge0-ce) and sync the code to all connected users using [Y-Webrtc](https://github.com/yjs/y-webrtc).

-`VITE_RAPID_API_HOST`=judge0-ce.p.rapidapi.com
+`VITE_RAPID_API_HOST`=online-code-compiler.p.rapidapi.com

-`VITE_RAPID_API_KEY`={Your Judge0 API Compiler key}
+`VITE_RAPID_API_KEY`={Your API Compiler key from RapidAPI}

-`VITE_RAPID_API_URL`=https://judge0-ce.p.rapidapi.com/submissions/
+`VITE_RAPID_API_URL`=https://online-code-compiler.p.rapidapi.com/v1/

 `VITE_BACKEND_URL`=wss://y-webrtc-signaling-eu.herokuapp.com/

-If the back-end URL doesn't work, you can deploy your own [y-webrtc](https://github.com/yjs/y-webrtc).
+If the back-end URL doesn't work, you can deploy your own [Y-Webrtc](https://github.com/yjs/y-webrtc) server.

 ## Run Locally